snowkit/snow/snow/md/index.md

 ##Design

+**snow embraces a minimal design.**
+&emsp; This means snow is to the point and does what it is designed for only.
-snow embraces a minimal, straight arrow approach by exposing a variety of tools at your disposal, with as much consistency as possible across targets.
-This allows you to focus on yout code and not the platform code.
+&emsp; This includes exposing tools to you with as much consistency as possible across platforms.
+&emsp; This allows you to focus on your code, and not platform details as much.

-snow is built as a facilitator only - it is focused on portability, clarity, consistency and maintainability.
+**snow is built as a facilitator.**
+&emsp; This means that snow tries to avoid making assumptions, letting you decide your architecture.
-This allows you to build frameworks, games and applications without it getting in the way.
+&emsp; This allows you to build frameworks, games and applications without it getting in the way.
-This means that snow tries to avoid making assumptions, letting you decide your architecture.
+&emsp; This means snow is focused on portability, clarity, consistency and maintainability.

-snow is also as self contained as possible.
+**snow is as self contained as possible.**
-It is built with no external dependencies, except for a build pipeline called [flow](#), which makes the application.
+&emsp; There are no current external dependencies, except for a build pipeline called [flow](#).

+**snow strives to be reliable.**
-snow has tests of various kinds, you can read more about the [testing approach]({{{rel_path}}}guide/contribute.html#tests) in the contributors guide.
+&emsp; There are tests of various kinds, you can read about the [testing approach]({{{rel_path}}}guide/contribute.html#tests) in the guide.

 <div class="guide">